Queensland Reef Water Quality Program

 - An annual Great Barrier Reef Synthesis Workshop to bring together scientists, practitioners, policy makers and program managers to ensure reef policies and programs remain relevant and based on the best available science.

 - Strengthening reef protection regulations to reduce the chance of nutrients and sediment pollution from agricultural and industrial land uses entering Reef waters.
-Read about the Reef regulations amendment Bill introduced to Parliament in February 2019.
+Read about the Reef regulations amendment Bill passed by Parliament on 19 September 2019.